 With the introduction of the 2003 CBR600RR, Honda made a huge leap forward in the manufacturing of aluminum frames with the advent of Hollow Fine Die-Cast technology.
 Honda has long pioneered the use of all-aluminum frames for streetbikes and off-road motorcycles.
 Each requires different construction and tuning but they often employ a collection of castings, forgings, pressings or extrusions.
 With previous conventional Fine DC techniques, the thinnest walls possible had been 3.5mm.
-With Honda's Hollow Fine DC technique an unprecedented 2.5mm wall thickness is possible, providing engineers with even greater latitude to tune frame members to specific rigidities to enhance handling.
-On the 2007 CBR600RR, Honda's engineers incorporated next-generation technology to reduce the number of welded-up sections from 11 to only four larger castings.
+With Honda's Hollow Fine DC design an unprecedented 2.5mm wall thickness is possible, providing engineers with even greater latitude to tune frame members to specific rigidities to enhance handling.
+On the 2007 CBR600RR, Honda's engineers incorporated next-generation technology to reduce the number of welded-up sections from 11 to only 4 larger castings.
 While all sections are hollow-formed with approximately the same 2.5mm wall thickness as used in the previous frame, the new frame is more than 1.1 pounds lighter as well as being stronger, slimmer and more compact.

 Twin-Spar Aluminum Frame

 Borrowing from the dominant GP bike of its era, the NSR500, Honda introduced a race-inspired, twin-spar aluminum frame on the 1986 VFR750F.
 For confidence-inspiring handling, it is crucial that the frame's major load path--steering head to swingarm pivot--be as direct as possible.
 No other frame does this as effectively as Honda's twin-spar design.
-In this setup, two large-section aluminum beams run directly from the steering head to the swingarm pivot plates--or in the case of the Interceptor, the engine case.
+In this setup, two large-section aluminum beams run directly from the steering head to the swingarm pivot plates--or in the case of the Interceptor the engine case.
 Honda brought twin-spar aluminum frame technology to motocross racing with the radical 1997 CR250R.
-With each subsequent design generation Honda has fine-tuned its aluminum-frames, varying wall thickness of the frame spars, castings and corresponding swingarms to optimize torsional and lateral rigidity, achieve light weight, durability and precise handling performance.
+With each subsequent design generation Honda has fine-tuned its aluminum-frames varying wall thickness of the frame spars, castings and corresponding swingarms to optimize torsional and lateral rigidity, achieve light weight durability and precise handling performance.

 Inverted Twin-Chamber Cartridge Fork